Everything You Need to Know About RDF

 RDF Reification

-Reification allows interleaving of RDF statements and making statements about other statements
+Reification allows interleaving of statements and making statements about other statements

-RDF provides a built-in vocabulary intended for describing RDF statements.
+provides a built-in vocabulary intended for describing statements.
 A description of a statement using this vocabulary is called a reification of the statement.
-The RDF reification vocabulary consists of:
+The reification vocabulary consists of:

 rdf:Statement

-: describes an RDF statement, consisting of the following properties:rdf:subject
+: describes an statement, consisting of the following properties:rdf:subject

 : the described resourcerdf:predicate